Numerically efficient density-matrix technique for modeling electronic transport in midinfrared quantum cascade lasers: Theory

-When working with periodic systems, it is more convenient to work with the density matrix in relative coordinates $f_{N,M}^{E_k}\equiv\rho_{N,N+M}^{E_k}$, with $M=0$ terms giving occupations and terms with $|M|>0$ represent coherences between states $\ket{N}$ and $\ket{N+M}$.
-Relative coordinates are convenient because $f_{N,M}^{E_k}$ is periodic in $N$, with a period of $N_s$, where $N_s$ is the number of eigenstates in a single period.
-We also have $f_{N,M}^{E_k}\rightarrow 0$ as $|M|\rightarrow \infty$, providing an obvious truncation scheme $|M|\leq N_c$, where $N_c$ is a number we refer to as a coherence cutoff.
-Section~\ref{sec:phonon} is devoted to the derivation of a Markovian master-equation (MME) for $f_{N,M}^{E_k}$ that preserves the positivity of the density matrix and includes electron--phonon interaction while interactions with other scattering mechanism are covered in appendix~\ref{sec:elastic}.
+When working with periodic systems, it is convenient to work with relative coordinates: $f_{N,M}^{E_k}\equiv\rho_{N,N+M}^{E_k}$, with $M=0$ terms giving occupations and terms with $|M|>0$ represent coherences between states $\ket{N}$ and $\ket{N+M}$.
+Relative coordinates are convenient because $f_{N,M}^{E_k}$ is periodic in $N$, with a period of $N_s$, where $N_s$ is the number of relevant eigenstates in a single period.
+We also have $f_{N,M}^{E_k}\rightarrow 0$ as $|M|\rightarrow \infty$, providing an obvious truncation scheme $|M|\leq N_c$, where $N_c$ is a number we refer to as the coherence cutoff.
+Henceforth, we will assume that $f$ is simply $\rho$, conveniently written in relative coordinates; the relative (absolute) coordinates will be denoted by capital (lowercase) indices.